Halloween is ‘gay Christmas’ for many in the LGBTQ community. This year, it has been canceled.

 “It probably was the one time of the year when I truly could feel like me,” she said.
 Even now, at 40, she still feels a deep connection to the holiday.
 “Halloween is the one time of the year when you can think outside of the box and it’s okay. … The rules of right, wrong, normal, not normal, straight, gay, male and female are all blurred.”

 For the queer community in D.C., the holiday extends beyond one night of parties.
 Events catering to the community are typically planned throughout the month of October, known as LGBTQ History Month, and many of those have now taken place only online.
 The National Trans Visibility March during the first weekend of October was mostly virtual.
-SMYAL, a group that supports LGBQ youths in D.C., was unable to host its National Coming Out Day dance, and hosted its popular fall brunch virtually.
+SMYAL, a group that supports LGBQ youths in D.C., was unable to host its National Coming Out Day dance and hosted its popular fall brunch virtually.

 “We were really hopeful that at least since in the summer, we weren’t able to celebrate Pride … we would be able to in October,” said Addison Moore, who runs drop-in programs for LGBTQ youths at SMYAL.

 But many events have been called off entirely.
 Among them is the High Heel Race, an event that began in the historically gay neighborhood of Dupont in 1986 and draws hundreds of people annually to see drag queens covered in glitter and sky-high wigs, racing down 17th Street in pumps, platforms and stilettos.
-Sheila Alexander-Reid, director of the Mayor’s Office of LGBTQ Affairs, confirmed the event — which for the past two years has been organized by the city — has been canceled because of the public health crisis.
+Sheila Alexander-Reid, director of the Mayor’s Office of LGBTQ Affairs, confirmed that the event — which for the past two years has been organized by the city — has been canceled because of the public health crisis.

 Dozens of other parties, costume contests and drag shows would usually take place at bars and restaurants across the city.